tpunt/PHP7-Reference/php71-reference.md

 Attempting to use a void function's return value simply evaluates to `null`, with no warnings are emitted.
-The reason for this is because warnings would implicate the use of generic higher order functions.
+The reason for this is because warnings would implicate the use of generic higher-order functions.

 RFC: [Void Return Type](https://wiki.php.net/rfc/void_return_type)